How to Set Boundaries Without Feeling Guilty

 “I’m not available for that, but here’s what I can do.”

 The more you use these phrases, the more natural they feel.
-And slowly the guilt loses its grip.

 How Boundaries Change Your Life